TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 Counters with the same name do not always have the same formula in different vSphere objects.

 Memory Usage: in VM this is mapped to Active, while in ESXi Host this is mapped to Consumed.
-In Cluster, this is Consumed + Overhead[^1]. vRealize Operations uses Guest OS data for Usage, and falls back to Active if it’s not available.
+In Cluster, this is Consumed + Overhead[^1]. vRealize Operations uses Guest OS data for Usage, and falls back to Active if it's not available.

 Memory Consumed: in ESXi this includes memory consumed by ESXi, while in Cluster it only includes memory consumed by VM.